She was an altogether exceptional woman.

 We had fun days rehearsing, and Dame Beryl Grey, then ArtsEd’s Director, would pop in from time to time watching our progress.
 She used to arrive with a big pile of paper that she would keep leafing through, meticulously reading them all, then signing some.
 Whenever something really interested her she’d look up; the rustling sound of paper and scratching noises from her fountain pen would abruptly stop.

 Lynette always grabbed her attention.
 Me, too, which I found unnerving, so much so it caused my voice to tremble when speaking my lines, or sing off-pitch if I were to sing, alas, and alack, every single time.
 It still stings.
-Self-consciousness is an actor’s terrible enemy.
+Excessive self-consciousness is an actor’s terrible enemy.

 One day Lynette didn’t show for rehearsal.
 She eventually turned up just as we all were about to go home for the day.
 Lynette and I agreed to go for a stroll in the park; she had something important to share with me, she half whispered with a tacit smile on her face.